xbklairith/bitkub-mcp/README.md

 **Ready to explore crypto data with Claude!** 🚀

 Need help?
-Check the [config generator](config-generator.html) or open an issue.
+Open an issue on GitHub.